course-details-portlet

 Further on evaluation

 3 project assignments.
-A oral presentation of the results is included.
+There is also an oral presentation of the 3 assignments.

 For a re-take of an examination, all assessments during the course must be re-taken.